nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case ends.

-Steps 3-4 are repeated until Tutor wishes to stop viewing the details of sessions and milestones for a specific date in the upcoming week.
+Steps 3-4 are repeated until Tutor wishes to stop viewing the details of lesson and milestones for a specific date in the upcoming week.

 Use case ends.